Check Your Replies

 Small claims court

-The small claims court can assist in disputes between property owners and builder, tradesmen for claims up to the value of €2,000 only.
+The small claims court can assist in disputes between property owners and builders and other trade professionals for claims up to the value of €2,000 only.

 Further legal action

-The following types of claims can be dealt with under the Small Claims procedure:
+The following types are dealt with under the

-- Consumer claims such as for faulty goods or bad workmanship.
-You must have bought the goods or service for private use from someone selling them in the course of business.
+Consumer such as for faulty goods or bad workmanship.
+You must have bought the goods or services for private use from someone selling them in the course of business.